e1ixyz/ReportSystem/README.md

 ---

-### Staff Triage
+### Staff

 \`\`\`
 /reports
 \`\`\`

-Open the live report triage interface, sorted by:
+Open the live report interface, sorted by:
 - Stack count (desc)
 - Then time (newest)